Mars-Colonist/gooseLin/README.md

 - Starts the Ollama API service in the background using nohup to ensure it continues running.

-- Create and Push the Model:
+- Create and Push the Model

 - Runs ollama create and ollama push to create and push the model (deepseek-r1-goose) to the Ollama server.